Skip to main content

 Growing support for the Black Lives Matter movement, meanwhile, has also sharpened underwriters’ focus on diversity and inclusion practices.
 Employers can therefore expect more targeted scrutiny on racism, implicit bias, and related topics.

 Private companies are facing shareholder and regulatory scrutiny when allegedly failing to meet promised commitments to diversity and inclusion.
 Parties can also sue directors and officers for breach of fiduciary duty when boards fail to monitor compliance with anti-discrimination laws.
-Carriers increasingly expect boards to set the tone at the top by prioritizing policies that increase diversity and inclusion.
+Carriers increasingly expect boards to set the tone at the top by prioritising policies that increase diversity and inclusion.

 M&A risks growing